parkerdavis1/birdsmakesound/blog/raincrow/index.md

 {% image "blog/raincrow/images/lalo-barcharttrim.png", "Lapland Longspur bar chart for Laramie" %}

 Of particular interest was a [2017 observation at Beef Unit](https://ebird.org/checklist/S34793813).
-100(!)
-Lapland Longspurs, 750 Horned Larks and a Golden Eagle at a place called **Beef Unit**?
+100 Lapland Longspurs(!), 750 Horned Larks and a Golden Eagle at a place called **Beef Unit**?
 Obviously I had to check this spot out.

 Beef Unit was...not as exciting as I had hoped.
 I don't remember much; there were some buildings, barns and farm equipment.
 There may have been some cows but there weren't a memorable amount of cows.
 At the time of our visit this University of Wyoming facility appeared udderly (*sorry*) lacking in activity – bird, bovine, or otherwise.
 Our checklist over the course of 25 minutes was as follows:
 [3 Rock Pigeon, 2 Common Raven, 1 Horned Lark, 6 House Sparrows](https://ebird.org/checklist/S64833277).
 It was hard to reconcile how these two lists could be so wildly different, same location, both in the final weeks of February. *What happened on February 25, 2017 at Beef Unit?*